HR Horror Stories: Terrifying Tales from the Office

 I once worked as a recruiter for a very well-known large company, so I looked at a lot of resumes and cover letters, but one applicant will always stay in my memory.
 This person applied for a job, and I guess really wanted to work for the company because they had hand delivered their resume with a box of chocolates.
 We reviewed their application and determined they weren’t a fit for the role based on their experience.
 A few weeks later, this person decided to apply again, but this time, they sent their resume along with a life-size cardboard cutout of themselves.
 We called them and told them they unfortunately didn't have the right experience for the role but appreciated their efforts.
 We did have some fun with their cutout though!
 Many people would move it around the office - like in a bathroom stall, or behind a door – to give people a scare.

-Too Long of a Tale
+Too Long of a Tail

 On Halloween, I was unfortunately told that I needed to terminate someone at the end of the day.
 The person who was being terminated wasn’t someone who had a desk-job and was a worker who stood most of the day (this is key for later in this story).
 Since it was Halloween, many people came to work dressed up, and this particular person came dressed in a giant dragon suit that had a large tail.
 When I called this person into my office and asked them to take a seat, they couldn’t because of their costume.
 So, we had to conduct the rest of the termination...standing.
 It was incredibly awkward, and I felt so bad for the person.